ec-europa/europa-component-library/src/website/src/pages/ec/components/forms/radio/docs/usage.md

 ## When to use

 - when you have under 10 items
-- when users need toselect options or toggle settings, for example
+- when users need to select options or toggle settings, for example
 - in forms with multiple non-exclusive options (e.g. search filters)
 - only one selection can be made

 ## When not to use

-- avoid when more than one option can be selected - use checkboxes instead
+- avoid when more than one option can be selected - use [checkboxes](https://ec.europa.eu/component-library/ec/components/forms/checkbox/code/) or [multi-select](https://ec.europa.eu/component-library/ec/components/forms/select/code/) instead